t9md/atom-narrow/README.md

 # TODOs

 lots of todo.
+- [ ] Use block decoration to show header
+- [ ] Use block decoration to read narrow input?
 - [ ] improve grammar modification, avoid flickering.
 - [ ] More granular control by each narrow-provider such as auto-preview, where to open ui.
 - [x] Confirm then close narrow editor?